V3R v1.4 — What's New

 Remapped foil layers use the canonical name

-Mapping a Duplo or custom-spot layer to one of the dedicated foil colours now updates the sidebar entry to show the foil name — Gold Foil, Red Foil, etc. — rather than retaining the source separation's name.
-The remapped layer also routes through the correct foil controls instead of falling back to a generic catchall.
+Mapping a Duplo or custom-spot layer to one of the dedicated foil colours now updates the sidebar entry to show the foil name — Gold Foil, Red Foil, etc.

 Lamination presets